INVESTING: WHAT IS A COMMON STOCK?

 The bad: common stocks are riskier than debt or senior/preferred shares.

-In accordance to Investopedia, “the first ever common stock was established in 1602 by the Dutch East India Company and introduced on the Amsterdam Stock Exchange.”
+In accordance with Investopedia, “the first-ever common stock was established in 1602 by the Dutch East India Company and introduced on the Amsterdam Stock Exchange.”

 When you buy the stock as a shareholder, you become an owner of a slice of the company equal to the number of shares (held as a proportion of the company's total outstanding shares).
 For instance, an individual or entity that owns 50,000 shares of a company with 5 million outstanding shares would have a 1.0% ownership stake in it.
 Most companies have outstanding shares that run into the millions or billions.

 Here is a simple question: why does the company want to trade its own shares on the stock market?
 You guess it right – to get additional capital.
 That capital, (obtained when the traders like yourself or larger like investment institutions buy the shares and become shareholders), can be used to invest in research and development, pay off the debt, purchase another company, etc.

 When the company is growing, it requires plenty of additional capital, and that capital can be obtained from the banks.
 However, when a company establishes itself and needs to rapidly expand, it may need access to much larger amounts of capital than it can get from its own operations or a traditional bank loan.
 In that case, the company obtains the capital through trading the ownership shares on the stock market by issuing the stock shares.

 UNDERWRITER --> IPO --> STOCK MARKET (NASDAQ, NYSE)